Best of Puglia Tour – 2022

 DAY 5 - A VISIT TO CASTEL DEL MONTE

 Today the harbour in Trani is a fishing port ringed by waterfront restaurants.
 Each morning the fishermen sell their fresh fish from the pier where they dock.
-Lunch is a seafood meal, in a seaside restaurant making the most of this fresh catch.
+Lunch is in a seaside restaurant making the most of the fresh catch.

 MEALS: BREAKFAST, LUNCH (4 COURSES INCLUDING WINE)